National Storage Affiliates Trust (NSA) is ready for next Episode as it posted an annual sales of 585,670 K - News Daemon

 Technical Analysis of National Storage Affiliates Trust (NSA)

-National Storage Affiliates Trust (NYSE: NSA) saw its 5-day average volume 0.62 million, a negative change from its year-to-date volume of 0.76 million.
-As of the previous 9 days, the stock’s Stochastic %D was 44.78%.
-Additionally, its Average True Range was 1.12.
+The latest stats from [National Storage Affiliates Trust, NSA] show that its last 5-days average volume of 1.26 million was superior to 0.77 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 12.43%.
+Additionally, its Average True Range was 1.15.

-At the time of writing, stock’s 50-day Moving Average is $39.67, while its 200-day Moving Average is $50.36.
-Nevertheless, the first resistance level for the watch stands at $40.25 in the near term.
-At $41.13, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $41.75.
-If the price goes on to break the first support level at $38.76, it is likely to go to the next support level at $38.14.
-Assuming the price breaks the second support level, the third support level stands at $37.26.
+At the time of writing, stock’s 50-day Moving Average is $39.27, while its 200-day Moving Average is $49.77.
+Now, the first resistance to watch is $36.64.
+This is followed by the second major resistance level at $37.06.
+The third major resistance level sits at $37.69.
+If the price goes on to break the first support level at $35.59, it is likely to go to the next support level at $34.96.
+Assuming the price breaks the second support level, the third support level stands at $34.54.

 National Storage Affiliates Trust (NYSE: NSA) Key Stats